Top 5 Family-Friendly Quebec Ski Resorts

 If you can, always buy your tickets online the day before to save a little bit of money.
 Tickets are usually more expensive on site.

-Most of the hills mentioned above have group lessons that begin this weekend (January 6-7) but options for private lessons are also available.
+Most of the hills mentioned above have group lessons that begin in early January, but options for private lessons are also available.
 Or, like me, you could challenge yourself to a total body workout while screaming pizza and french fries down the hill…

 Here’s to a wonderful ski season!